Velocity of Slugs

 Joey Connelly: This question could get complicated.
 I’d like to say first that I love the epigraphs, but so many people have fought me on them and insisted I take them out.
 In workshops especially, people would give constant feedback to lose them.
 I don’t listen well.

-When I was in college, I thought I wanted to be an attorney, so I majored in English and Philosophy, except my small, liberal arts, religious college only offered a degree that combined religion and philosophy.
+When I was in college, I thought I wanted to be an attorney, so I majored in English and Philosophy, except my small, liberal arts, religious college only offered a degree that combined Religion and Philosophy.
 So in addition to all the philosophers, I had to learn biblical Greek and Hebrew.
 Hebrew was much more fun than Greek.
 When I was finishing my dead language work, I had to pick something from the bible to translate.
 Since I thought I knew the story and since it was only four chapters, I picked Jonah, which turned out to be a nightmare.
 I struggled so much, not just with the language but with the story.
 It made no sense.
 There’s a part with a plant, God says that he can’t kill Nineveh because of many cattle…it was a mess.
 No wonder we only teach the whale part to kids!
 That fish part was hard, too, because that whole prayer from inside the fish is in the past tense, if I remember right.
 It was not a good time.
 I still read different translations of it to see how the translator fixes the problems.
 When I was doing my literal translating, I tried writing Jonah in poem form to make it make sense.
 It ended up being 20 pages.
 The Hebrew was only four.
 It wasn’t good.

 In grad school, I was writing around all these very personal and painful issues that I never talked to anyone about, and a point came when I knew I had to write about personal things that I didn’t want to share.
 So I needed another layer between my story and the poems.
 I needed it not only to make the writing more than someone complaining about his past, but I also needed it because I didn’t want to face what I had to.
 I never talked about it, and at that point it was ten years after it happened.
 So I needed the buffer.
 It allowed me to have enough emotional distance to write what needed to be said without being so close that I had no perspective.
 So I brought back Jonah.

-I’m not really telling Jonas’ story.
+I’m not really telling Jonah’s story.
 I’m using him to tell mine, but I need the epigraphs and the context of his to set up mine.
 I keep enough biblical elements to frame what I need to say, and I use the epigraphs to focus the emotional arc of Jonah.
 It seemed to match my path.
 Running from something you know you can’t run from, being forced to confront things, and then being generally pissed off.
 I understand the emotion of Jonah more than the narrative.
 So I wrote all the Jonah poems out of order.
 I wrote more than I have, because most of what I wrote was garbage.
 One was called “Jonah and the Drive-By Shooting.”
 You have to get through the crap to find things that work.
 But I started each Jonah poem with a quote from the text and let that drive the emotion.

 The quotes always came first, but I didn’t plan to keep them.
 I thought I would use them for guidance but edit them out.
 “My Own Midwife” and “The Listening” were first written in one weekend.
 I had a Monday deadline for grad school.
-When those come, with all their anger and terror, I knew I needed the epigraphs because the poems scared me too much.
+When those came, with all their anger and terror, I knew I needed the epigraphs because the poems scared me too much.
 Plus, without the epigraph on “My Own Midwife,” the reader wouldn’t know who the “you” is without the quote.

 The only other epigraph is from Ayn Rand.
 That quote came first and drove the poem.
 I think the quote is insane, which is what I expect from Ayn Rand and her predilection for shock literature.
 I still wonder if there is truth in it.
 Maybe guns and logic are all men use.
 Maybe everything is an argument or violence.
 I see it in my personal history and in the world’s history.
 I want it to be wrong, but I’m not always sure.